 What are my chances of getting necrotizing fasciitis?

 Your chances of getting necrotizing fasciitis caused by group A streptococcus are very low.
-In B.C., about 2 or 3 people out of 1 million get it every year.
-Even for those who have close, prolonged contact with a person with necrotizing fasciitis, the chance of getting it is very low.
+In B.C., about 4 people out of 1 million get it every year.
+Even if you have close contact with a person with necrotizing fasciitis for a long time, the chance of getting it is very low.

 Some people are known to have a higher risk of getting the disease.
 Injection drug use is the biggest risk factor.
 Other risk factors include:

-- recent close contact with a person who had necrotizing fasciitis caused by group A streptococcus; or
+- Recent close contact with a person who had necrotizing fasciitis caused by group A streptococcus

 A recent chickenpox infection can greatly increase the risk of getting necrotizing fasciitis.
-So even though chickenpox does not account for very many cases, streptococcus skin infections can be a complication of chickenpox.
-Everyone who has not had chickenpox or chickenpox (varicella) vaccine should get the chickenpox vaccine.
+Although chickenpox does not account for very many cases, streptococcus skin infections can be a complication of chickenpox.
+Everyone who has not had chickenpox or the chickenpox (varicella) vaccine should get the vaccine.
 For information about the chickenpox vaccine, see HealthLinkBC File #44b Chickenpox (Varicella) Vaccine.